vsco/dcdr/README.md

 ### About Feature Flags

 Feature flags have many use cases and there are many implementations.
-With Decider, the three supported types of flags are `boolean`, `percentile`, and `scalar`.
+With Decider, the supported types of flags are `boolean`, `percentile`, `scalar`, and `string`.
 For our purposes at [VSCO](http://vsco.co), these have been enough to handle our needs.

 #### Boolean Flags
 An example use case for a `boolean` flag would be an API kill switch that could alleviate load for a backing database.